balta2ar/balta2ar.github.com/source/_posts/2013-11-23-bandwidth-shaping-in-linux.markdown

 ```

 `trickle` works in userspace.
 It takes advantage of the unix loader preloading
 functionality to intercept `read`/`write` calls.
-See the [paper][paper] for the
+See the [paper][paper] for details.
-details.

 ## tc

 tc is a different beast.
-It's quite a complex thing for a newbie like me though
+It's quite a complex thing for a newbie like me and a powerful one.
-it's powerful. tc allows you to create intricate rules to shape your traffic.
+tc allows you to create intricate rules to shape your traffic.
 The problem is that only outgoing traffic can be shaped in a graceful way.
-In
+As for the
-incoming traffic you can only brutally drop packets.
+incoming traffic, you can only brutally drop packets there.

 This is nasty but luckily there is a way around called [The Intermediate
 Functional Block device][ifb].
 With this module you can reroute incoming traffic